-The foods recommended to be consumed and avoided by everybody can be worked into a diabetic meal plan.
-The berries do have fructose which may raise the sugar and people with diabetes will need to take this into account when they count carbohydrates in order to be compliant with their prescribed diabetic meal plan.
-Good control of blood sugar is a crucial element when considering your diabetes meal plan, and you should follow the recommendations from your health care provider in terms of the amount of carbohydrates allowed per meal and continue to use the glycemic index and glycemic load of all the foods you consume in planning your menu.
+The foods recommended for consumption and those to avoid by everybody aren't difficult to work into diabetic meal plan.
+The berries do have fructose which may raise the sugar and people with diabetes will need to take this into account when they count carbohydrates, in order to remain compliant with their prescribed diabetic meal plan.
+Good control of blood sugar is a crucial element when considering your diabetes meal plan, and you should follow the recommendations from your health care provider in terms of the amount of carbohydrates allowed per meal — continuing to use the glycemic index and glycemic load of all the foods you consume in planning your menu.

-MEDICAL ADVICE DISCLAIMER: The information included on this site is for educational purposes only.
+Medical Advice Disclaimer: The information included on this site is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 The reader should always consult his or her health care provider to determine the appropriateness of the information for their own situation, or if they have any questions regarding a medical condition or treatment plan.
 Reading the information on this website does not create a physician-patient relationship.